Dunedan/mbp-2016-linux/README.md

 ensure that it complies with regulartory limits, which is very unlikely to happen as it wouldn't provide enough return on investment for them (see https://bugzilla.kernel.org/show_bug.cgi?id=193121 for details).

+## Fan

+[mbpfan](https://github.com/dgraziotin/mbpfan) is a daemon that uses input from coretemp module and sets the fan speed using the applesmc module.
+This enhanced version assumes any number of processors and fans (max.
+10).

 ## Misc